 - Trying to say your injury has already healed, even if it hasn’t

-A workers compensation lawyer can help you with this appeals process to decrease your chances of getting denied again.
+A workers’ compensation lawyer in Austell can help you with this appeals process to decrease your chances of getting denied again.
 They can also help you find a doctor to offer a second opinion, if needed, for the appeal.

 Talk to an Austell Workers’ Compensation Lawyer for Free

 At John Foy & Associates, you’ve been fighting to help workers claim the benefits they deserve for over two decades.
-We know how hard it can be to recover from a workplace injury, and we help make the claims (or appeal) process as stress-free as possible so you can recover what you need to cover your costs.
-As a worker of Austell, you’re entitled to workers comp benefits if you were injured at your job.
-Don’t delay getting help.
-Contact us today for a FREE consultation to speak with one of our attorneys.
-Call us at 404-400-4000, or fill out the form to the right for your free consultation.
+We know how hard it can be to recover from a workplace injury, and we help make the claims (or appeal) process as stress-free as possible so that you can recover what you need to cover your costs.